Thursday, September 28, 2023

 documentaryREAD MORE :

-“As with public schooling, there is an ideal motive to oppose publicly funded tv due to the fact it is impossible to symbolize the perspectives of each taxpayer similarly.
+“As with public schooling, there is an ideal motive to oppose publicly funded TV because it is impossible to similarly symbolize each taxpayer’s perspectives.
 But PBS exists, and points of view seem to be articulated while not having to be balanced out.”
-I have asked PBS new “School Inc.” questions and will publish the responses when I obtain them.
+I have asked PBS’s new “School Inc.” questions and will publish the responses when I obtain them.

-PBS (“The Public Broadcasting System”) is understood for its high standards and for its thoughtful documentaries that explain issues in an honest and properly-informed way.
-But in this situation, PBS broadcast “School Inc.,” three hours of content funded by using right-wing foundations and right out of the privatizers’ playbook.
+PBS (“The Public Broadcasting System”) is understood for its high standards and thoughtful documentaries that explain issues honestly and properly informedly.
+But in this situation, PBS broadcast “School Inc.,” three hours of content funded using right-wing foundations and right out of the privatizers’ playbook.
 The application turned into partisan, faulty, and biased in opposition to public faculties.
 Not every PBS station aired this documentary, but many did.
-The timing turned into fortuitous for Trump and DeVos, whose “school preference” agenda aligns neatly with the philosophy expressed in “School Inc.”
+The timing turned fortuitous for Trump and DeVos, whose “school preference” agenda aligns neatly with the philosophy expressed in “School Inc.”

 First, a word about the founders of this application: the lead funder becomes the strongly conservative Rose-Marie and Jack R. Anderson Foundation.
 According to SourceWatch:

-The Rose-Marie and Jack R. Anderson Foundation is a 501(c)(3) furnish-making Foundation located in Plano, Texas.
-Many of the foundation’s contributions are given to conservative businesses searching to sell non-public faculties and public voucher college programs, in addition to the donor-counseled conservative DonorsTrust fund and the State Policy Network web of proper-wing “think tanks.
+The Rose-Marie and Jack R. Anderson Foundation is a 501(c)(3) furnish-making Foundation in Plano, Texas.
+Many of the Foundation’s contributions are given to conservative businesses searching to sell non-public faculties and public voucher college programs, the donor-counseled traditional DonorsTrust fund, and the State Policy Network web of proper-wing “think tanks.

 The Gleason Family Foundation in California, which backs college choice businesses, additionally funded this system.
 According to its tax filings, it has contributed generously to the voucher-selling EdChoice (formerly called the Friedman Foundation for Educational Choice), the CATO Institute, the Heritage Foundation, the Manhattan Institute for Policy Research, the right-wing American Legislative Exchange Council, and the no-excuses charter chain “Uncommon Schools.”